MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-customize-x-axis-and-y-axis.md

    Power BI creates two Y axes, allowing the values to be scaled differently.
 The left axis measures dollars and the right axis measures percentage.

-### Format the secondary Y-Axis
+### Format the second Y-Axis
-Because we started with a visualization with one formatted Y axis, Power BI created the second Y axis using the same settings.
+Because we started with a visualization with one formatted Y-axis, Power BI created the second Y-axis using the same settings.
 But we can change that.

 1. In the **Visualizations** pane, select the paint roller icon to display the format options.